tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 almost certainly try to cheat in order to win the game and maximize their profit.

 ### Example
 We will take a short example on a very small instance of the Downsizing Game to show the game's dynamics.

+_Note that our instance used for the case study and described later will differ in some details to this example (voting rounds, especially), but we keep the example simplistic for now._

 Let us imagine we have 3 players, 6 rounds, 3 voting rounds (every 2 rounds) and every player can vote for only one other player on each voting round.

 The following actions are one of the possible runs of the game (currency is \$ here):

-1. Player 1 is the current player.
-It exchanges 1 vote against \$100,000 with Player 2
+1. Player1 is the current player.
+Player1 sells 1 vote to Player2 for \$100,000.
 2. Voting round.
-Player 2 votes for player 1 to respect the transaction.
-Player 3 votes for Player 2, Player 1 votes for Player 3.
+Player2 votes for player 1 to respect the transaction.
+Player3 votes for Player2, Player1 votes for Player3.
 Scores are now 1 for everyone.
-3. Player 2 is the current player and buys 1 vote to Player 1 and 1 vote to Player 3 for \$25,000 each.
+3. Player2 is the current player and buys Player1 1 vote and Player3 1 vote for \$25,000 each.
 4. Voting round.
-Player 2 receives 2 votes from players 1 and 3.
-Player 3 receives a vote from Player 2.
+Player2 receives 2 votes from players 1 and 3.
+Player3 receives a vote from Player2.
 Scores are
 now respectively 1, 3 and 2 for players 1, 2 and 3.
-5. Player 3 tries to buy votes from the two other players for \$500,000 each, Player 1 accepts but Player 2 refuses.
+5. Player3 tries to buy votes from the two other players for \$500,000 each, Player1 accepts but Player2 refuses.
 6. Voting round.
-Player 2 votes for Player 3 to respect the transaction.
-Player 3 votes for player 1.
-Player 1 finally still votes for Player 3.
+Player2 votes for Player3 to respect the transaction.
+Player3 votes for Player1.
+Player1 finally still votes for Player3.
 Scores are now respectively respectively 2, 3 and 4 for players 1, 2 and 3.

-The Player 3 is the only winner and gets the one million prize.
+The Player3 is the only winner and gets the one million prize.
 All players then have to give back the orignal one million.
-Player 1 cannot and has a debt of $75,000.
-Player 2 gives  it back and keeps the \$450,000 remaining.
-Player 3 has a debt of \$475,000 but wins the one million prize and thus make a profit of \$525,000 in the end.
+Player1 cannot and has a debt of $75,000.
+Player2 gives  it back and keeps the \$450,000 remaining.
+Player3 has a debt of \$475,000 but wins the one million prize and thus make a profit of \$525,000 in the end.

 ## Objective